diegopau/chattyhive-blog/config/public/wp-content/plugins/digicution-simple-twitter-feed/readme.txt

 Please make sure that you have added YOUR Twitter Username into the Twitter Username option on the General Settings page.

+= My Tweet Follow Buttons are not showing, only the link text is being displayed? =

+This means that the app cannot reach Twitter's API server from your client machine.
+Double check you haven't got any apps that are blocking access.
+One that has been found to do so is the Avast Anti Virus Browser Plugin.
+There is a setting within the Avast plugin titled "Block social networks by default".
+Disable this and you should be golden.
+Unfortunately, this is a client side restriction so there's nothing that can be done about it at present - this would be the same if you were to use Twitter's native Follow button :(

 = I have a question, bug or feature request...
 Where can I submit it? =

 No problemo, just head to http://www.digicution.com/contact/ and submit the contact form with your question/bug/request - I'll get back to you as soon as I possibly can :)